DPDK/dpdk/doc/guides/prog_guide/power_man.rst

 * Frequency scaling
    This power saving scheme will use ``librte_power`` library functionality to scale the core frequency up/down depending on traffic volume.
+   The reaction time of the frequency scaling mode is longer than the pause and monitor mode.

 The "monitor" mode is only supported in the following configurations and scenarios: